 They’re easy to make.
 But more importantly, a simple message is the digital equivalent of a handwritten note.
 You’re showing that real people — with entrepreneurial dreams — are behind the brand.

-Here’s a stripped-down email example from Animals Matter.
+Here’s a stripped-down post-purchase thank you email example from Animals Matter.